timkuijsten/node-ld-jsonstream/README.md

 opts:
 * maxDocLength {Number, default 16777216} maximum JSON document size in bytes
 * maxBytes {Number, default infinite} maximum number of bytes to receive
+* flush {Boolean, default true} whether to flush any remaining data on writer end
 * debug {Boolean, default false} whether to do extra console logging or not
 * hide {Boolean, default false} whether to suppress errors or not (used in tests)